Michigan Matters: NFL Official Sarah Thomas On Super Bowl, Flint’s Claressa Shields On Dominating Women’s Boxing

 Southfield (CBS Detroit) – As Women’s History Month continues, two trailblazers on the national stage in pro sports appear on CBS 62’s “Michigan Matters” this Sunday at 7:30 am as NFL Official Sarah Thomas, the first female to ref in the league and the Super Bowl, and Flint’s Claressa Shields, who has won two Olympic Gold Medals in Women’s Boxing and also holds three world Titles.

-Thomas appeared with Senior Producer/Host Carol Cain as she talked about her unique career and recent appearance before 100 million people who watched the Super Bowl and saw her at work.READ MORE: Michigan Restaurant Owner Defying Virus Orders Is Arrested
+Thomas appeared with Senior Producer/Host Carol Cain as she talked about her unique career and recent appearance before 100 million people who watched the Super Bowl and saw her at work.READ MORE: U.S.-Canada Border Restrictions: Non-Essential Travel Ban Extended Until April 21

 Thomas’ three children were also at the game and watched from the sidelines.